ModelEarth/useeio.js/footprint/README.md

 2019 data - Wes and Ben say to just host 2019 here
 <a href="https://github.com/ModelEarth/USEEIO/tree/import_factors/import_factors_exio/output">Exiobase+BEA output for 2019</a>.
 -->

-TO DO: Change green link to blue and remove the redundant link on the BEA Detail column on the [NAICS list's](naics.html)

 TO DO: Some of the links to the left currently only send json to the console.log.
 Update to also display output in those pages. <a href="commodities.html">See&nbsp;how to wait for DOM</a>.
 (Use your browser's inspector to view console.log output.)